simsoll/frontend-first-assignment/handover.md

  * Orders
  * Users
 * A simple barcode detection algorithm is used by just choosing a random product among the available/filtered products
+* Interaction triggers both ajax post against back-end and front-end logic to enhance user experience (more fluid experience instead of reloading the page for every interaction)
+** server roundtrip vs instant update in UI

 ## Technologies, libraries and frameworks
 * Handlebars